Table of Contents

 Teams Communication with Users in other Microsoft 365 Tenants

-Federation is a very popular Skype for Business feature.
-Essentially, federation means that your tenant allows connections with people belonging to other organizations.
+In the context of a messaging application like Teams, federation means that your tenant allows connections with people belonging to other organizations.
 For example, if my tenant is federated with Microsoft’s tenant, I can use Teams federated chat to message and call users belonging to the Microsoft tenant.

 Finding an External User

-External access is not the same as guest access.
+External access is not the same as the access enjoyed by Azure AD guest accounts.
 It’s much more limited (think chats and calls) whereas guest access can allow someone to have extensive access to tenant resources (groups, teams, sites, individual documents).
 Along with the ability to chat and call (on an individual basis), external users can see presence information for other people.
 And most important, they can search your tenant directory to find people.

 Once the chat starts, you’ll discover other limitations.
 Most importantly, you can’t share files with an external user (you can upload a file to OneDrive or another sharing site and then send a link).
 Somewhat less critically, you can’t use emojis or reactions (like) in a response unless both tenants are configured in “TeamsOnly” mode.
 Both the iOS and Android clients support emojis in their native keyboards and it’s possible to insert them with the desktop client using the Windows + ; (Windows key plus semi-colon) combination.

 Fewer text formatting options are available too.
-Teams gives a visible indicator that you’re using a federated communication by displaying the address of the external user in the title bar.
+Teams gives a visible indicator (Figure 2) that you’re using a federated communication by displaying the address of the external user in the title bar.

 Apart from these restrictions, a chat with an external user is much the same as with a tenant or guest user.
 Apart from a potential lack of emojis, it’s as easy to communicate externally with Teams as it was with Skype for Business.

 At the organization level, the Teams admin center (Figure 3) offers these options to control Teams external access/federated chat: